Why this matters

 Wisconsin cottage food — your questions answered.

-Can I sell canned goods online?
+Can I sell Wisconsin cottage foods online?

 Wisconsin cottage food laws: what is the short version?